 There's always left overs after Thanksgiving.
 What I just started doing is using the cranberry sauce on my bagels.
 Cream cheese and topped with a little cranberry sauce!
 Yummy, better than jam!

 Looking for a good use for all those Thanksgiving leftovers?
 My family gets together with 2-3 other families for dinner the day after Thanksgiving.
-We all bring our leftovers and share what we have.
-Then we all take home "go plates".
-It is a fun way to share another meal.

 I decided to use up the last of a turkey that I had in the freezer by making enchiladas.
 I was appalled to find that the enchilada sauce was well over $2.50 a can.